LAKE COUNTY FARM HERITAGE ASSOCIATION, INC

 Section 2.
 VICE PRESIDENT – The Vice President, in absence of the President, shall perform the duties of the President.
 If neither is present at any meeting, a chairperson shall be chosen by vote of the Board of Directors.

-Section 4.
-TREASURER – The Treasurer shall keep all accounts of the Association in books belonging to the Association and provided for that purpose.
+Section 3.
+SECRETARY / TREASURER – The Secretary / Treasurer shall keep all accounts of the Association in books belonging to the Association and provided for that purpose.
 He/she shall receive and be responsible for all monies; pay all bills when properly audited and passed on by the President and approved by the Board of Directors and preserve vouchers for all payments.
-Checks shall be signed by the Treasurer.
+Checks shall be signed by the Secretary /Treasurer.
 Such books shall be available for inspection to any and all members of the Board of Directors or individual members in the presence of a Director.
-The Treasurer shall file the appropriate Internal Revenue forms with the Internal Revenue Service at the end of each year and file the Association’s 501c3 paperwork annually.
+The Secretary / Treasurer, in accordance with the direction of the President and/or Board of Directors shall conduct all official correspondence of the Association; keep all records including minutes of all meetings of the Association and Board of Directors; issue and send all notices to the members.
+The Secretary / Treasurer shall file the appropriate Internal Revenue forms with the Internal Revenue Service at the end of each year and file the Association’s 501c3 paperwork annually.

 ARTICLE V NOMINATION